ryrob30/mobile-services.en/help/using/usage/reports-action-paths.md

 * **[!UICONTROL Customize]**

     Customize your reports by changing the **[!UICONTROL Show By]** options, adding metrics and filters, and adding additional series (metrics), and more.
-For more information, see [Customize Reports](/help/using/usage/reports-customize/t-reports-customize.md).
+For more information, see [Customize reports](/help/using/usage/reports-customize/t-reports-customize.md).

 * **[!UICONTROL Filter]**

     Click **[!UICONTROL Filter]** to create a filter that spans different reports to see how a segment is performing across all mobile reports.
 A sticky filter allows you to define a filter that is applied to all non-pathing reports.
-For more information, see [Add Sticky Filter](/help/using/usage/reports-customize/t-sticky-filter.md).
+For more information, see [Add a sticky filter](/help/using/usage/reports-customize/t-sticky-filter.md).

 * **[!UICONTROL Download]**